 - Register Controller: This controller is in charge of the register calls attached to the register view.
 It assists as well during the new user creation procedure.
 It is supported by the User Service, to update the status of the new user in the system. - Login Controller: This controller controls the login features and views in the system.
 It is strictly connected with the system security to guarantee the data interchange in the user session.
 It has direct connection with the Organization Service to retrieve the user organizations, Game Service to obtain the games in each one of the organizations in where the user has an admin role access and User Service from where the controller takes the information about the user model object. - User Controller: This controller manages all the connections to update user profile, as well as to update the user role in the organizations.
-To do so, it has direct connections with UserService, to access the users' data; Organization Service, to get the information about the organizations; and RoleService, to retrieve the information about the user roles in the system.
+To do so, it has direct connections with UserService, to access the users' data; Organization Service, to get the information about the organizations; and RoleService, to retrieve the information about the user roles in the system. - Game Controller: The game controller is in charge of managing all the connections with the views related with game catalogue management.
+It has direct access with Game Service to query about the game model objects in the system; Organization Service to get the information about the organizations which own the games in the system; and User Service, to obtain the information about the users who were involved in the game lifecycle. - Organization Profile Controller: This controller manages all the views related with the individual organization profile.
+It connects with the Organization Service to obtain the information about the organizations registered in the system.

-Date D3.5 - SeniorLudens serious game engine and platform technical evaluation report Page 39 03/2015 WP3 - SeniorLudens platform design and implementation
+Date 10/2015 D3.5 - SeniorLudens serious game engine and platform technical evaluation report - M19 WP3 - SeniorLudens platform design and implementation